High Orbit Ion Cannon: Development

 HOIC was developed during the conclusion of Operation Payback by the hacktivist collective Anonymous.
 As Operation Payback concluded there was massive pressure on the group from law enforcement agencies, which captured and prosecuted more than 13 individuals connected with the group.
 This forced many members of the group to rethink their strategies and subsequently this part of the group launched Operation Leakspin.
 However a large part of Anonymous remained focused on launching opt-in DDoS attacks.
 However the Low Orbit Ion Cannon was not powerful enough to launch attacks with such a limited number of users.
 HOIC was designed to remedy this with the ability to cause an HTTP Flood with as few as 50 user agents being required to successfully launch an attack, and co-ordination between multiple users leading to an exponential increase in the damage.
-HOIC was the first tool of its kind to have support for the so-called "booster files", configurable VBscript modules that randomize the HTTP headers of attacking computers, allowing thousands upon thousands of highly randomized combinations for user agents.
+HOIC was the first tool of its kind to have support for the so-called "booster files", configurable VBS script modules that randomize the HTTP headers of attacking computers, allowing thousands upon thousands of highly randomized combinations for user agents.
 Apart from allowing user agents to implement some form of randomization countermeasures the booster files can and have been used to increase the magnitude of the attack.